Lindy Hop and Anti-Racism

 On this page you can find information and links to resources about important work that is being done within the larger swing dance community.
 We’d highly appreciate it if you take the time to read this.

-Raising awareness of cultural appropriation and racial injustice within the swing dance community
+Cultural appropriation and racial injustice within the swing dance community

-Lindy Hop is an African American artform, born of a culture of oppression and racism.
+Lindy Hop is a Black American artform, born of a culture of oppression and racism.
 Both the music and the dance were expressions of defiance against the oppression and hardships that Black people were, and still are, facing.
 Our community owes its existence to this art form’s creators.
 This is why we need to honour it, not only by learning the steps, moves and techniques, but also form a more profound understanding of its history and culture.
 This is the only way we can contribute positively to its continued development, and provide a safe environment for people of colour to feel welcome and appreciated within this community.

-It is important to note that our team at SwingStep has a lot to learn about the issues addressed here and what to do about them.
+It’s important to note that our team at SwingStep has a lot to learn about the issues addressed here and what to do about them.
 We’re by no means experts on this complex topic, and each of us is at a different stage on this journey.
 Still, it’s important to us as a team that we all pull forward in the right direction, and we hope you do too.

 What makes a dance?